Queen's House: Construction of the Greenwich Hospital

-Although the house survived as an official building, being used for the lying-in-state of Commonwealth Generals-at-Sea Richard Dean (1653) and Robert Blake (1657), the main palace was progressively demolished between 1660 and 1690.
+Although the house survived as an official building, being used for the lying-in-state of Commonwealth Generals-at-Sea Richard Deane (1653) and Robert Blake (1657), the main palace was progressively demolished between 1660 and 1690.
 Between 1696 and 1751, to the master-plan of Sir Christopher Wren, the palace was replaced by the Royal Hospital for Seamen (now referred to as the Old Royal Naval College).
 Due to the positioning of Queen's House, and Queen Mary II's request that it retain its view of the river, Wren's Hospital architectural design was composed of two matching pairs of courts that were separated by a grand 'visto' the exact width of the house (115 ft).

 Wren's first plan, which was blocking the view to the Thames, became known to history as "Christopher Wren's faux pas".
 The whole ensemble at Greenwich forms an architectural vista that stretches from the Thames to Greenwich Park, and is one of the principal features that in 1997 led UNESCO to inscribe 'Maritime Greenwich' as a World Heritage Site.